Heritage 22 Revolver Review | A Reliable Firearm With Old West Vibes!

 The 6 ½ inch barrel translates to minimal recoil with small caliber guns.
 That enables me to fire accurately.
 And new shooters can take advantage of the lack of recoil to improve their fundamental firing skills.

-The modern revolver has, in addition to what the old-time revolver has, the hammer block safety.
+In addition to what the old-time revolvers have, modern revolvers have the hammer block safety.
 The feature with four positions is on the left side (opposite the loading gate).
 The first one, fully forward, rests against the firing pin.
 This is the hammer's resting place after firing.

 There is also one feature of a modern thumb safety (opposite the loading gate) which I maneuver using the shooting hand.
 Flipping it up (to a safe position) blocks the firing pin.
 If I flip it down (fire position), you'll notice a little red dot on the gun frame.
 That shows that the revolver is ready to shoot.